dami-gupta-git/tumor_board_v2/README.md

 Note: Currently, this tool supports only single nucleotide polymorphisms (SNPs) and small insertions/deletions (indels).
 It is a research prototype and is not intended for clinical use.

-**Coming Soon TL;DR – The Real AI Tumor Board**
-- Full RAG stack (NCCN/ESMO guidelines, semantic search over literature)
+**Coming Soon**
 - New evidence sources: SpliceAI, TCGA prevalence
-- Patient VCF Files:
-Supports analysis from single variants to whole patient exomes/genomes by uploading VCF files, performing variant prioritization, and generating comprehensive clinical reports with trial matching.
+- Patient VCF Files: Supports analysis from single variants to whole patient exomes/genomes by uploading VCF files, performing variant prioritization, and generating comprehensive clinical reports with trial matching.
-- Two-phase agentic architecture:
-  → Collaborative phase: parallel specialized agents (Literature, Pathways, Trials, Guidelines, etc.)
-  → Adversarial phase: Advocate vs. Skeptic debate → Arbiter assigns final tier
-  → Configurable meta-rules decide who speaks when, when to dig deeper, and when to escalate
-  → Semantic embeddings and a knowledge graph to store and retrieve the history of agent debates

-The result: higher accuracy, transparent debate traces, and reasoning that closely resembles a real multidisciplinary panel.

 ### Quick Start (Docker)